What is the poverty cycle?

 How do people get trapped in a cycle of poverty?

 To show you how the poverty cycle traps people in the real world, let’s use an example of three women across generations of a single family.
-This family’s story has been written to illustrate how the poverty cycle can harm and ensnare people for generations, but their experiences are a reality for millions of people.
+This family’s story has been created to illustrate how the poverty cycle can harm and ensnare people for generations, butheir experiences are a reality for millions of people.

-Halima’s mother, Sara, wants her to get married, so that she can be stable and cared for.
-Halima marries another poorly educated man from her village, but he also struggles to find work, and the couple lives in poverty.
+Halima’s mother, Sara, wants her to get married so that she can have a stable life and be cared for.
+Halima marries a poorly educated man from her village, but he also struggles to find work and the couple lives in poverty.